classgraph/classgraph/README.md

 Primitive types (int, long, short, float, double, boolean, char, byte) are wrapped in the corresponding wrapper class (Integer, Long etc.) before being passed to the provided StaticFinalFieldMatchProcessor.

-### 6. Finding files (even non-classfiles) anywhere on the classpath whose path matches a given regular expression
+### 6. Finding files (even non-classfiles) anywhere on the classpath whose path matches a given string or regular expression

 This can be useful for detecting changes to non-classfile resources on the classpath, for example a web server's template engine can hot-reload HTML templates when they change by including the template directory in the classpath and then detecting changes to files that are in the template directory and have the extension ".html".